 So hit the slopes!
 You might just find you love it so much that you want to do it every year.

-To me, this one is about becoming comfortable with trying new things and experiences.
+To me, this bucket list idea is about becoming comfortable with trying new things and experiences.
 After all, it’s food – if you don’t like it, just don’t have it again.
 (Bonus if you’re at a tapas-type restaurant, so the courses are on small plates and you’re not stuck with a main course if you don’t like it.)

 I’m no psychologist, but I think that someone that actively seeks out new foods to try will probably tend to be more receptive to enriching new ideas, experiences, and people.